Francesco-Ferrillo/PassBox/README.md

 **6. Set Up PayPal Sandbox for Donations**

 To enable donation functionality, you need to configure PayPal Sandbox:
-    Visit the PayPal Developer Sandbox [PayPal]: https://developer.paypal.com/home/ "click here to open paypal.com" and sign up for a developer account.
+    Visit the PayPal Developer Sandbox [PayPal]: (https://developer.paypal.com/home/)  and sign up for a developer account.
     Create a sandbox business account.
     Generate API credentials (Client ID and Secret) for your app.
     Save the Client ID and Secret values for the next step.